walmav/spiffe-example/beatrice/README.md

 * SPIRE is installed from a release tgz, update the URL `install_spire.sh`
 * sidecar is also installed from a release tgz, update `blog/container_ghostunnel/Dockerfile`
-* ghostunnel is build from a branch on the forin in the spiffe org, update `install_ghostunnel.sh`
+* ghostunnel is built from a branch in the spiffe org, update `install_ghostunnel.sh`

 `make destroy` will halt and wipe all existing VMs